biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 Save Cité Durmar!

 Note: The only photos here that are not mine are the Suburb of Nanterre the Campus of Jussieu and two of the three Durmar photos.
-To see more on Cité Durmar go to the French site http://www.jardinsenville.com.
+To see more on Cité Durmar go to the French site www dot jardinsenville dot com.

 The Nanterre photo appeared in a magazine.
 I do not know the photographer.
 It is so illustrative of my point that I had to include it and can only hope that the photographer would not mind.
 Jussieu is a postcard too good to pass up.
 The others I shot as I flew about the city and cannot always give exact locations besides the arrondisement.

 *In 1961 a small group of Parisians passionate about the preservation of their city discovered a beautiful 17th century ceiling hidden behind a false 19th century plaster ceiling in the Hotel de Vigny on Rue du Port Royal.
-One of the group, Michel Raude, had the idea of putting on a concert of classical music in the mansion so as to show off the discovery to the public.
+One of the group, Michel Raude, had the idea of putting on a concert of classical music in the mansion to show off the discovery to the public.
 The success of this event led to the creation of the Festival du Marais, a world class festival of theatre, dance and music taking place in the old mansions of the Marais.
-Parisians who had shunned the quarter came back by the thousands and delighted in a new found appreciation for this forgotten quarter.
-The festival's success brought the press and high marks went not only to the performances but also to the architectural heritage on the brink of demolition.
+People who had shunned the quarter came back in great numbers and delighted in their rediscovery for this forgotten quarter.
+The festival’s success brought the press and high marks went not only to the performances but also to the architectural heritage on the brink of destruction.

-André Malraux, Minister of Culture, stepped in in 1962 and in a landmark move created the Malraux Law declaring the Marais a Safeguarded Secteur thus prohibiting all demolition in the quarter.
+André Malraux, Minister of Culture, stepped in and in a landmark move created the Malraux Law declaring the Marais a Safeguarded Secteur thus prohibiting all demolition in the quarter.
 Incentives were put in place for property owners to renovate their buildings and bring them back to their original glory.
 This was a first.
-Individual buildings had been classes as historic monuments but never an entire quarter.
-Not only architectural gems were recognized but also the more modest buildings in the quarter that together made up a new concept of "urban fabric."
+Individual buildings had been classed as historic monuments but never before an entire quarter.
+Not only the architectural gems were recognized for their value but also the more modest buildings in the quarter that together made up a new concept of “urban fabric.”

 **Quote taken from Norma Evenson.